thezhe/cics/README.md

 # cics

-Copy `cics` into a linux directory and start using container images as CLIs.
+Copy `cics` into a linux directory and start using container images as CLIs

-## Usage

-See `cics -h` output

 ## Versioning